glennlea1525/Latex-for-Docs/setting-page-layout.md

----
-title: Setting Page Size, Margins and Layout
+# Setting Page Size, Margins and Layout

-description: Before customizing headers and footers, you should define the page size, margins and layout.
+Before customizing headers and footers, you should define the page size, margins and layout.
-layout: single
-categories: latex
----
-{% include toc icon="gears" title="Contents" %}

 Before you begin defining headers and footers and adding content to chapters, you need to set up the document page size, page margins and page layout.